robbintt/outlines/c_programming.md

 - void: Declare a data type empty.
 - volatile: Declare a variable might be modified elsewhere.
 - while: Start a while-loop.

+#### Keywords - Grouped

+Note: keywords in C only fall into two categories: `data management` and `control flow`

+##### Data Types & Modifiers

+- int: An integer data type.
+- long: A long integer data type.
+- short: A short integer data type.

+- signed: A signed modifier for integer data types.
+- unsigned: An unsigned modifier for integer data types.

+- char: Character data type.

+- float: A floating point data type.
+- double: A double floating point data type.

+- const: Make a variable unmodifiable.
+- volatile: Declare a variable might be modified elsewhere.
+- extern: Declare an identifier is defined externally.
+- void: Declare a data type empty.
+- static: Preserve variable value after its scope exits.
+- register: Declare a variable be stored in a CPU register.
+- auto: Give a local variable a local lifetime.

+##### Compound Data Types

+- struct: Combine variables into a single record.

+- union: Start a union-statement.
+- enum: Define a set of int constants.

+- typedef: Create a new type.

+##### Data Introspection

+- sizeof: Determine the size of data.

+##### Control Flow

+- if: Starts an if-statement.
+- else: An else branch of an if-statement.

+- for: Start a for-loop.

+- do: Start a do-while loop.
+- while: Start a while-loop.

+- continue: Continue to the top of a loop.
+- break: Exit out of a compound statement.

+- switch: Start a switch-statement.
+- case: A branch in a switch-statement.
+- default: Default branch in a switch-statement.

+- goto: Jump to a label.

+- return: Return from a function.

 #### LCTHW References